rails/rails/guides/source/form_helpers.md

 ### Binding a Form to an Object

 While this is an increase in comfort it is far from perfect.
 If `Person` has many attributes to edit then we would be repeating the name of the edited object many times.
-What we want to do is somehow bind a form to a model object, which is exactly what `form_for` does.
+What we want to do is somehow bind a form to a model object, which is exactly what `form_with` with `:model` does.

 Assume we have a controller for dealing with articles `app/controllers/articles_controller.rb`: